Jmcgee01125/ObsidiaMC-Web-Console/config/README - settings guide.txt

 server_name
 The name of the server as it should appear in interfaces.
 This has no effect on the server itself.
-If left blank, the MOTD of the server is used instead.
+If left blank, the directory of the server is used instead.

 args
 Server startup arguments, like setting the amount of RAM.